Multi-task Neural Diffusion Processes: Background: Neural diffusion processes (NDPs)

-\textit{Unconditional sampling:} Given some input locations $x$, we can sample unconditionally from the trained model prior by starting with random noise and following the reverse process for $T$ timesteps.
+\textbf{Unconditional sampling.} Given some input locations $x$, we can sample unconditionally from the trained model prior by starting with random noise and following the reverse process for $T$ timesteps.
 Specifically, we initialise $y_T \sim \mathcal{N}(0, I)$ and then apply the parametrised kernel for $t = T, \dots, 1$.
-At each step, the neural network predicts the noise added in the forward process, and new noise is reintroduced.
-This procedure prevents the trajectories from collapsing to a local maximum and ensures coverage of the full distribution.
+At each step, the NN predicts the noise added in the forward process, and new noise is reintroduced.

-Unconditional samples already yield realistic outputs that resemble the true data distribution.
-In practice, however, if the training dataset is highly varied, unconditional sampling may not capture sufficient structure.
-For wind turbine data, where the relationships between inputs and power output are similar across turbines, the prior alone often produces plausible results.

-\textit{Conditional sampling:} One of the main strengths of NDPs, as with NPs, is their ability to quickly adapt with only a small amount of data.
+\textbf{Conditional sampling.} One of the main strengths of NDPs, as with NPs, is their ability to quickly adapt with only a small amount of data.
 Conditional sampling is achieved by reinjecting context points at each timestep, using a slight adaptation of the Repaint algorithm \cite{lugmayr2022repaintinpaintingusingdenoising}.
 This guides the reverse process to remain consistent with the context set.